Ryan Jeffers Preview, Player Props: Twins vs. Athletics

 Ryan Jeffers At The Plate

-- In 27.9% of his games this year, Jeffers has had at least one RBI.
-He's picked up more than one in 12.8% and driven in three or more of his team's runs in three contests.
+- In 28.7% of his games this year, Jeffers has had at least one RBI.
+He's picked up more than one in 13.8% and driven in three or more of his team's runs in four contests.

-- He has scored in 34 of 86 games this season, and more than once 7 times.
+- He has scored in 35 of 87 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.